 If you have a tail light or headlight that’s out, you’re not only risking a ticket but also your safety.
-When your car lights aren’t working properly, you run the risk of being unable to see on the road when it’s dark or there’s inclement weather.
+When your car lights aren’t working correctly, you risk being unable to see on the road when it’s dark or there’s inclement weather.
 You also risk other drivers not seeing you or your brakes, leading to serious accidents on the road.

 You can check headlights and tail lights on your own by simply turning on your car and examining them to make sure they’re working.
 You’ll need a friend to help out with brake lights and turn signals, though.
 Have them stand behind and in front of the car while you test out the brake lights and turn signals to see if they’re working.

 6. Check your tires

-Wear and tear on your tires is important to keep an eye on.
+Wear and tear on your tires is vital to keep an eye on.
 Take time each month to check your tires for uneven tread or signs of wear.
 You also need to check the air pressure in your tires — especially when the weather and temperature fluctuate.
 Keeping your tires in good shape is an essential part of maintaining your vehicle and staying accident-free.

 7. Check windshield washer fluid

 Do you regularly check your windshield washer fluid?
-This fluid is important year-round, but it’s especially important in the winter when slushy and muddy conditions make it hard to see.
+This fluid is essential year-round, but it’s crucial in the winter when slushy and muddy conditions make it hard to see.
 The ammonia and alcohol in that washer fluid also help keep ice from forming on your wiper blades, so you need to keep the levels topped off.

-You can check windshield fluid levels by opening your car hood and find your washer fluid reservoir.
+You can check windshield fluid levels by opening your car hood and finding your washer fluid reservoir.
 That reservoir is usually noted by a white, slightly translucent container with a windshield or water symbol on the cap.
 Check the levels each month and add more when necessary.
 It will help keep your car in good condition year-round.